Chip Clay leads assets mapping workshop in 2015

 Director of Operations and Culture

 Brooke Sarden was raised and has lived most of her life in Memphis.
 Her early career in nonprofit management at Memphis Area Legal Services, Memphis Fair Housing Center, and Mid-South Peace and Justice Center sharpened her focus on the realities of systemic racism and poverty in the City.
 For the past decade, she has drawn upon her creative skills as a writer, visual artist, theatre practitioner, facilitator, and youth mentor to address those critical challenges, employing arts and culture as tools for accelerating personal empowerment and creating social change.
 Her blended practice has been shaped by extensive work with the Racism to Reconciliation community at the Memphis School of Servant Leadership and Hattiloo Theatre.
 She was selected for the 2016 ArtsMemphis Fellows Program, (now “ArtUP”) where she studied arts-based equity programs in underserved communities of Memphis, Chicago, and Boston; the 2018-2019 Theatre of the Oppressed Distance Mentorship sponsored by the Mandala Center for Change in Port Townsend, Washington; and The Orpheum Theatre Group’s inaugural Teaching Artist Training Program in 2019.
-She came to CTC in 2020 as Youth Director and manager of the organization’s cultural organizing wing, via the Creative Underground.
+She came to CTC in 2020 as Youth Director and manager of CTC's artist collaborative, Creative Underground.

 Frank W. Johnson